Can a secluded self-interacting dark sector generate detectable gravitational waves?: Parameter space scan results

 \section{Parameter space scan results}

-In this section we present a parameter scape scan.
+In this section we present a parameter space scan.
 There are 5 input parameters in this work, i.e. \{ $m_\chi,\ m_{A'},\ \alpha',\ m_s,\ \xi_\text{reh}$ \}.
 Their ranges have been given in Sec.~\ref{sec:Model1}.
 In addition, we consider two charge assignments:

+For $\xi_\text{reh}$ we use uniform linear sampling, while for other parameters we use uniform logarithmic sampling.
+To fully cover the parameter space, we choose the numbers of sampling points for parameters $m_\chi$, $m_{A'}$, $\alpha'$, $m_s$, and $\xi_\text{reh}$ to be 100, 60, 100, 100, and 10 respectively.
+Thus the total number of parameter points is 600 million.